Routine Services Availability

 Return By Mail - in Malta and Gozo

-If you wish to have your new passport or report of birth returned by mail, you must submit a self-addressed envelope of appropriate size with 51 cents postage.
+If you wish to have your new passport or report of birth returned by mail, you must submit a self-addressed envelope of appropriate size with 51 cents postage (more postage if several passports are being returned).
 Otherwise, you must collect all documents at the U.S. Embassy within 30 days of being notified of its arrival.

 Third Party Attendance at Passport and CRBA Appointment Interviews